MicrosoftDocs/machine-learning-server-docs/microsoft-r/olapR/packagehelp/Query.md

 # required metadata
 title: "olapR Query Construction"
-description: "Constructs a "Query" object.
+description: "Constructs a Query object.
 Set functions are used to build and modify the axes and cube name. "
 keywords: "olapR, Query"
 author: "richcalaway"
 manager: "jhubbard"